gmiklos-inst/codelabs/todo-spring/2-base-rest-api.md

 * Implemented the basic REST API with a Spring `RestController`
 * You have a `TodoItem` data transfer object that models a TodoItem
 * You have a Service for business logic and it is injected into the `RestController`
+* Configured Jackson serialization to conform to the Swagger documentation
 * You have tests to make sure that current requirements are met